 An inscribed rock marks the location, there’s a bench to sit on and the view of the ocean is calming, but that’s the extent of it.
-The lack of amenities and small size means it’s rarely used — perhaps emblematic of our continued ability to raise up symbols and then move on.
+The lack of amenities and small size means it is rarely used — perhaps emblematic of our continued ability to raise up symbols, and then move on without further work done.

 “There is a little bit of grass and a small playground.”

 #14 in Mount Pleasant

 A small playground ideal for 2-5 year olds makes up the majority of this tiny park at the north end of Mount Pleasant.
 Any child in grade school will find the structure small difficult to navigate though, and the area around the park is small — with just two benches — and only moderately maintained.

 If you live in an apartment nearby, with a small kid, and have minimal expectations?
 It does its job passably.